yzchen/Use-of-Shaheen/README.md

         Once you get allocated, you will have your own persistent buffer

-    2. Copy your local data to persistent buffer (I copied a directory, file is also accepted),
+    b.
+Copy your local data to persistent buffer (I copied a directory, file is also accepted),

         ```
         echo "#DW persistentdw name=testData" >> /scratch/username/.burst/datamove.conf